Your Guide to Broadband

 L2TP merges the best features of two other tunneling protocols: PPTP from Microsoft and L2F from Cisco Systems.
 Like PPTP, L2TP requires that the ISP's routers support the protocol.

-A local area network (LAN) is a group of computers and other network devices that share a common communications line within a small geographic area (for example, within an office building).
+LAN A Local Area Network (LAN) is a computer network of devices within a small geographic area such as a home, computer lab, or an office building that share a common communications line.
 A LAN may serve as few as two or three, or as many as thousands of users.
+The most common type of local area network is an Ethernet LAN.

 See also: EAP, EAP-FAST